 From Snorkel Beach, in the Clifton Heritage National Park, you can discover the Sir Nicholas Nuttall Coral Reef Sculpture Garden, an underwater gallery made up of various submerged sculptures.
 One of them, “Ocean Atlas”, is the largest underwater statue in the northern hemisphere.

-Paradise Island, only 500m north of Nassau and accessible by road, also offers several shore snorkeling options.
+Paradise Island, only half a mile north of Nassau and accessible by road, also offers several shore snorkeling options.
 Cabbage Beach, Cove Beach and Paradise Beach, all located on the northern coast of the island, are the most recommended.

 From New Providence or Paradise Island, boat trips to the surrounding reefs are also offered.
-Day-trippers particularly enjoy the Rose Island Reefs, about ten kilometers off Nassau, and Goulding Cay, 2km west of Clifton Bay.
+Day-trippers particularly enjoy the Rose Island Reefs, about 6 miles off Nassau, and Goulding Cay, just one mile west of Clifton Bay.
 On these two spots, the reefs are shallow, which allows snorkelers to fully enjoy the local sea life.

 Snorkeling in Eleuthera

-East of Nassau, Eleuthera, a long, skinny 170km-long island, is renowned for its pink sand beaches and wild landscapes.
+East of Nassau, Eleuthera, a long, skinny 105 mile-long island, is renowned for its pink sand beaches and wild landscapes.
 You can snorkel on almost all the beaches of this island snaking through both Atlantic and Caribbean waters, but some spots shouldn’t be missed.

 Devil’s Backbone, a shallow reef on which several wrecks are found, Gauldings Cay, known for its soft corals, and Current Cut, where you can drift in a pass surrounded by tropical fish, are the most recommended.